Tucker Barnhart Player Props: Cubs vs. Pirates

 Tucker Barnhart At The Plate

-- He has not gone deep in his 29 games this season.
+- He has not gone deep in his 31 games this year.

 - Barnhart has had an RBI in four games this year.